mtlynch/mtlynch.io/content/retrospectives/2020/12/index.md

 | Enterprise Plan Earnings | $0.00        | $872.63       | <font color="green">+$872.63 (+inf%)</font>      |
 | **Total Earnings**       | **$35.05**   | **$901.00**   | **<font color="green">+$865.95 (+2471%)</font>** |

+Zestful had a nice jump this month.
+One of my longtime pay-as-you go customers upgraded to a short-term unlimited plan because he had a big batch of ingredients he needed to parse in a big batch.
+So that was a nice sale, but it's definitely a one-off.

 ## Wrap up

 ### What got done?

 * Launched pre-orders for my [Hacker News course](https://gum.co/htfphn/hacker)
-* Two of my blog posts reached the frong page of Hacker News
+* Two of my blog posts reached the front page of Hacker News
   * [How I Hired a Freelance Editor for My Blog](https://news.ycombinator.com/item?id=25262272)
   * [Building a Homelab VM Server](https://news.ycombinator.com/item?id=25061823)

 ### Lessons learned

-* New products need new processes
+* New products need new processes.
-  * I underestimated how much additional time and stress Voyager would create.
+  * Adapting to new processes creates stress.
+  * I underestiated
+* Plan to pay back technical debt
+  * It took two weeks longer than I expected to release Voyager because I forgot about shortcuts I took earlier in TinyPilot's software.
+  * For simplicity, I baked assumptions into the code about which video capture device it would use, and untangling those assumptions was messy.

 ### Goals for next month

-* Release the first version of [TinyPilot Pro](https://tinypilotkvm.com/pro)
+* Release the first version of [TinyPilot Pro](https://tinypilotkvm.com/pro).
-* Publish a follow-up blog post about code reviews
+* Receive TinyPilot reviews from two bloggers or YouTubers with a relevant audience.
+* Record five out of seven parts of my [Hacker News course](https://gum.co/htfphn/hacker).